frankmcsherry/columnation/README.md

 ```
 In each case, other than the intentionally trivial `empty` case, the `_copy` version is markedly faster than the `_clone` version.
 This makes some sense, as we are able to re-use all of the allocations across runs in the `_copy` case and only the vector's spine in the `_clone` case (we could attempt more complicated buffer pooling, but we haven't done that here).

 The `empty` case has an interesting story.
-When consolidating the multiple `Vec<()>` allocations into one `Vec<()>`, we introduce the cost of maitnaining the length and capacity of that vector.
+When consolidating the multiple `Vec<()>` allocations into one `Vec<()>`, we introduce the cost of maintaining the length and capacity of that vector.
 It should be "unbounded" with a zero-sized type, but in fact we need to verify that it does not reach `usize::MAX`.
 The `empty_clone` case does not need to do this, and optimizes to a `memcpy`, whereas the `empty_copy` case must check the capacity between each insertion.

 ## Description